aeresfiru/catalogue/README.md

 # Product Catalogue Project

+## Purpose

+This project is a pet project aimed at leveling up skills in software development, particularly in building and managing microservices using the Spring ecosystem.
+It serves as a learning experience and a practical application of various technologies and best practices.

 ## Overview

 This project is a product catalogue system designed to allow users to browse products, leave reviews, and manage their favorite items.
 Managers have the ability to add, remove, and update products, as well as manage filter lists.
-Note that purchasing functionality is not implemented in this version.
+Note that purchasing functionality and customer interface is not implemented in this version.
 The system is built using a microservices architecture and leverages several technologies within the Spring ecosystem.

 ## Technology Stack